Writing Protocol

 St. Paul, MN 55155

-To a State House of Representatives
+To a State House Representative:

 The Honorable (Full Name)